Coherent-state path integrals in quantum thermodynamics: Weakly-interacting Bose gas

-which coincides with Eq. \eqref{omegazr}.
+which coincides with the Hamiltonian result, Eq. \eqref{omegazr}.
 We note that an undoubted advantage of the path integral over the Hamiltonian approach is the possibility of avoiding the complications related to the Bogoliubov transformation.

+\textbf{\emph{Alternative time-ordering}}---Alternatively, we can change the time-ordering so that both components of the matrix in Eq. \eqref{acbec} appear with the same convergence factor.
+As described in Section \ref{carecf}, the action then becomes